ccamel/awesome-ccamel/README.md

 - [bsm/sarama-cluster](https://github.com/bsm/sarama-cluster) - Cluster extensions for Sarama, the Go client library for Apache Kafka 0.9 [DEPRECATED]
 - [bufbuild/buf](https://github.com/bufbuild/buf) - The best way of working with Protocol Buffers.
 - [buger/jsonparser](https://github.com/buger/jsonparser) - One of the fastest alternative JSON parser for Go that does not require schema
-- [buraksezer/olric](https://github.com/buraksezer/olric) - Distributed, in-memory key/value store and cache.
-It can be used as an embedded Go library and a language-independent service.
 - [burningalchemist/sql_exporter](https://github.com/burningalchemist/sql_exporter) - Database-agnostic SQL Exporter for Prometheus
 - [bwmarrin/discordgo](https://github.com/bwmarrin/discordgo) -  (Golang) Go bindings for Discord
 - [bykof/gostradamus](https://github.com/bykof/gostradamus) - Gostradamus: Better DateTimes for Go 🕰️